WeblateOrg/weblate/docs/admin/upgrade.rst

 Docker-image upgrades
 ---------------------

-The official Docker image (see :doc:`install/docker`) has all required upgrade steps integrated.
+The official Docker image (see :doc:`install/docker`) integrates all steps.
 No manual interaction is needed beyond pulling the latest version.

 .. _generic-upgrade-instructions:

 Generic upgrade instructions
 ----------------------------

-Always look for changes to :ref:`requirements` before upgrading, as they might have changed.
+Always look for new changes to :ref:`requirements` before upgrading.
 Once all requirements are installed or upgraded, ensure your :file:`settings.py` matches :file:`settings_example.py`.

 Always check :ref:`version-specific-instructions` before upgrading.